intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 Moreover IntelOwl requires that the name of the workers are provided in the `docker-compose` file.
 This is done through the environment variable `CELERY_QUEUES` inside the `uwsgi` container.
 Each queue must be separated using the character `,`, as shown in the [example](https://github.com/intelowlproject/IntelOwl/blob/master/docker/multi-queue.override.yml#L6).

-Now it is possible to specify for each configuration inside [analyzer_config](https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json) the desired queue.
-If no queue are provided, the `default` queue will be selected.
+One can customize what analyzer should use what queue by specifying so in the analyzer entry in the [analyzer_config.json](https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json) configuration file.
+If no queue(s) are provided, the `default` queue will be selected.